timsetsfire/timsetsfire.github.io/_posts/2018-08-26-neural-networks-from-scratch-2.markdown

 title:  "Neural Networks from Scrach Part 2"
 date:   2018-08-20 22:05:00 -0400
 categories: jekyll update
+math: true
 ---

 ## Implementing Lasso with ND4J

+First off - many thanks to [deep_thesis](http://deeplearningthesis.com/jekyll/mathematics/programming/2018/01/14/setting-up-jekyll.html) for help on setting up Jekyll for math!

-This post, second in the neural nets from scratch entries, will focus on using ND4J / ND4S to implement Lasso for linear regression.
+This post, second in the neural nets from scratch entries, will focus on using ND4J / ND4S to implement Lasso for linear regression (from scratch)

 This will get us comfortable with the way we use ndarrays in Scala and operations that will be used throughout our neural network framework \( and then some! \).